alvelvis/grew-ed-portuguese/README.md

   - `_GREWED` is the automatic EUD annotation by GREW using the original rules
   - `_GREWED-modified` is the automatic EUD annotation by GREW using the modified rules
 - `amostra_test_gold.html` and `amostra_dev_gold.html` illustrate the automatic classifications of the enhanced relations in the gold standard among the 6 types of EUD
-- `divergencias_` files show the divergences between gold and automatic annnotation
+- `divergencias_` files show the divergences between gold and automatic annotation

 # Changelog